graample/breweryList/README.md

 # Future considerations

+- Mobile optimization
 - Implement some sort of pagination system.
 - Make my own custom funny icons to add a personal touch.
+- Actually, funny pictures would be cool too.
 - Take screenshots of the breweries and mint them to the blockchain (???)